National Aquatic Centre: History

 NSCDA stated that the former Operator Dublin Waterworld Limited had failed to pay VAT of some €10m.
 A High Court-appointed arbitrator upheld the VAT charge as did the High Court.
 However, in 2010 the Supreme Court ruled that there was no basis for the VAT charge and set aside both the earlier awards.
-The Public Accounts Committee investigated the background to the case and issued a report in May 2012, which was highly critical of NSCDA and the Department of Sport.
+The Public Accounts Committee investigated the background of the case and issued a report in May 2012, which was highly critical of NSCDA and the Department of Sport.
 In December 2012, Dublin Waterworld acquired documents that demonstrated that NSCDA had been advised in 2002 that the VAT charge was contrary to legislation.
-These documents were forwarded to the Public Accounts Committee, and an explanation from NSCDA sought.
+These documents were forwarded to the Public Accounts Committee, and an explanation from NSCDA was sought.

 From the time when the NSCDA took back the running of the centre in 2007 until 2013, the centre saw visitor numbers multiply, and membership triple, but it still required a multi-million euro annual subsidy.
 The centre's operators stated that the centre had over six hundred thousand visitors in 2011, with admission income of €1.4m and ticket costs of up to €14.
 In 2012 over 815,000 people used the facilities of the centre, making it Ireland's third most popular fee-paying attraction.

 Swim Ireland launched a High Performance Unit in April 2010 and conducts training camps for elite swimmers at the centre.
-In 2012, the NAC hosted pre-Olympic training camps for teams from 16 different countries, including the then Water Polo Champions Hungary, new Olympic Water Polo Champions Croatia, the Korean National Swimming team and the Synchronised Swimming team from the US, among others.
+In 2012, the NAC hosted pre-Olympic training camps for teams from 16 different countries, including the then Water Polo Champions Hungary, the new Olympic Water Polo Champions Croatia, the Korean National Swimming team and the Synchronised Swimming team from the US, among others.